Tulsa Golden Hurricane football

 The Tulsa Golden Hurricane football program represents the University of Tulsa in college football at the NCAA Division I Football Bowl Subdivision (FBS) level.
-Tulsa has competed in the American Athletic Conference (The American) since the 2014 season and was previously a member of Conference USA (C-USA).
+Tulsa has competed in the American Conference (The American) since the 2014 season and was previously a member of Conference USA (C-USA).
 The team is led by head coach Tre Lamb.
 Tulsa plays its home games at Skelly Field at H. A. Chapman Stadium in Tulsa, Oklahoma.
 The University of Tulsa has the smallest undergraduate enrollment of all schools that participate at the FBS level.